Uppaal/lm-ood/README.md

 ---
 ## Citation

-If you find this repo helpful, welcome to cite our work:
+If you find this repo helpful, you are welcome to cite our work:
 ```
 (TODO: Add citation once on arxiv)
 ```